 These are the very skills that business thinkers agree will be indispensable as we transition to a new economy.
 Business writer Seth Godin’s new book Linchpin is all about how the industrial model for work design is no longer of much use.
 Godin says that the work that people will be paid for in the future is the difficult, innovative, one-of-a-kind, creative stuff.

-Richard Florida, the urban theorist and best-selling author who also runs the Martin Prosperity Institute at the University of Toronto’s management school agrees.
-He believes that our recent recession is a “great reset” that will fundamentally change the work we do and the way we do it.
-The change marks the end of the consumer-driven postwar economy and the rise of one built on knowledge work and the service sector.
+Richard Florida, the urban theorist and best-selling author, agrees.
+He believes that our last recession was a “great reset” that will fundamentally change the work we do and the way we do it.
+That remains to be seen, but it could be seen as marking the end of the consumer-driven postwar economy and the rise of one built on knowledge work and the service sector.